centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 ============================ =========================================================================================================================
 host_name                    This directive is used to define a short name used to identify the host.
-It is used in host group and service definitions
+It is used in service (and other objects)
-                             to reference this particular host.
+                             definitions to reference this particular host.
 Hosts can have multiple services (which are monitored) associated with them.
 When used properly, the $HOSTNAME$ :ref:`macro <understanding_macros>` will contain this short name. alias                        This directive is used to define a longer name or description used to identify the host.
 It is provided in order to allow you to more easily identify a particular host.
 When used properly, the $HOSTALIAS$ :ref:`macro <understanding_macros>` will contain this alias/description.